Sass-Director/Sass-Director_Sublime/README.md

 [Example Manifest File](https://github.com/Stephn-R/sass-director-sublime/blob/master/scss/sample-manifest.scss)

 1. Open up your manifest file
-2. Open the Command Palette and select "Sass Director: Generate Sass from Manifest File"
+2. Open the Command Palette and select '''Sass Director: Generate Sass from Manifest File'''
 3. The Plugin will generate the directories and files relative to your Manifest File
 4. ...
 5. PROFIT!

-## Future work
+## Other Features

-This Project was built upon ST3.
-Therefore, I have not validated with ST2 yet.
-If any issues do appear, do not hesitate to report them under our [Issues](https://github.com/Stephn-R/sass-director-sublime/issues)

-##### And as always ~~ Happy Hacking!
+1. Saving Manifest Files
+2. Starting new manifest files from a saved copy

+Please visit the original Web Project by Una Kravet [HERE](https://github.com/una/sass-director)!